 Setup your artwork/s in your Artlogic database

-Create an artwork master record and print editions in the database.
+Create an artwork Edition Data Record and print editions in the database.

-- Create an artwork master record and then edition records.
+- Create an artwork Edition Data Record and then edition records.

-- Go to the 'Share' tab of the artwork master record.
+- Go to the 'Share' tab of the artwork Edition Data Record.

 - Click 'Make available to website', and select all the appropriate options for how you would like it to appear on the website in exactly the same way as you would for a live artwork record.
 For an artwork available for sale, you must include: 'Add to online store', and 'Show price on website'.